blu3542/ApexNotes/README.md

 🔄 Pagination for results – Navigate through multiple pages of extracted content.
 📊 Progress bar & animations – Provides a smooth user experience with loading indicators.
 🎨 Modern UI – Built with Tailwind CSS for a sleek and responsive interface.

 Installation & Setup
 Prerequisites
 Ensure you have the following installed:

-Node.js (LTS version recommended) npm or Yarn
+Node.js
+npm
-Google Cloud credentials with Document AI API access An API key for Vertex AI (Gemini AI)
+Google Cloud credentials with Document AI API access An API key for Vertex AI
 Clone the Repository
 sh
 Copy